Nurse Hitomi's Monster Infirmary: Characters

 Conjoined twin 2nd year students from Class D, Naruki being popular with the girls prior to Kaori appearing on his body.
 Kaori, identifying herself as female and initially a growth before becoming Naruki's right head, shares many of her brother's traits with admirers of her own.

 Publication

 Shake-O began publishing the series in Tokuma Shoten's Monthly Comic Ryū magazine on 19 September 2013.
 The series moved to online-only serialization when Comic Ryū changed formats on 19 June 2018.
+Tokuma Shoten has collected its chapters into individual tankōbon volumes.
+The first volume was released on 13 March 2014.
+21 volumes have been released as of 13 May 2026.

 Seven Seas Entertainment licensed the series for publication in North America.

-The series has been collected into twenty tankōbon volumes, of which thirteen have been published in English.
+Thirteen volumes have been published in English.